 Business expansions don’t occur in a vacuum.
 They’re heavily influenced by factors such as:

 By actively following these external variables, you’ll be less likely to launch an offering at the worst possible time.
-Instead, you can time your rollout to match favorable conditions or refine your approach to appeal to customers’ current priorities.
+Instead, you can time your rollout to match favorable conditions or refine your approach to appeal to clients’ current priorities.

 Practical Steps for Opportunity Evaluation